-- The work zone sign package appears to contain many or most of the devices needed by smaller cities within Iowa. - Many respondents demonstrated a desire to make work zones safer for their workers and the residents of their cities. - The answers to the application questions appeared to measure the need for the work zone sign package relatively well. - The answers to the open-ended questions showed that the majority of the cities that responded had a lack of work zone-related inventory or had inventory that was out of compliance. - The recipient cities with staff that had not attended work zone safety training in the past were open to attending training in the near future. - The population range for the recipient cities in 2020 ranged from 502 to 5,238 residents, and the average population was 1,850.
+- The work zone sign package appears to contain many or most of the devices needed by smaller cities within Iowa. - Many respondents demonstrated a desire to make work zones safer for their workers and the residents of their cities. - The answers to the application questions appeared to measure the need for the work zone sign package relatively well. - The answers to the open-ended questions showed that the majority of the cities that responded had a lack of work zone-related inventory or had inventory that was out of compliance. - The recipient cities with staff who had not attended work zone safety training in the past were open to staff attending training in the near future. - The population range for the applicant cities in 2023 ranged from 163 to 4,285 residents, and the average applicant population was 1,452.

-2020 Recipient Cities
+2023 Recipient Cities